BestTimesToVisit.com Logo

 culture

-Dress modestly, especially when visiting religious sites or more conservative areas.
-For women, a scarf or dupatta is useful for covering your head when needed, and loose-fitting clothing is generally appreciated.
-It shows respect for local customs and can help you blend in more comfortably.
+Dress modestly, especially when visiting religious sites or more traditional neighborhoods.
+For women, a scarf or dupatta is handy for covering your head if needed and generally helps you blend in.
+It's a sign of respect and will make your interactions smoother.

 money